Kitware/pan3d/docs/tutorials/dataset_viewer.md

 After a moment to load, Pan3D will render the replicated scene.

-These configuration files can be used as arguments in the local server startup command (see [Local Python Server tutorial](./local_server.md) for details) or can be used in a Jupyter notebook environment (see [Jupyter Notebook tutorial](./jupyter_notebook.md) for details).
+These configuration files can be used as arguments in the local server startup command (see [Command Line instructions](tutorials/command_line.md) for details) or can be used in a Jupyter notebook environment (see [Jupyter Notebook tutorial](tutorials/jupyter_notebook.md) for details).

 #### Viewing other data

-Open the left drawer again and look at the list of datasets available in the dataset selection dropdown.
+Open the left drawer again and select "xarray" in the Group selection box.
+The current dataset will be cleared and the Dataset selection box will be populated with seven example datasets from Xarray.
 You can look at any of these examples from Xarray and try out the configuration options we have reviewed.

 There is one dataset among these with 4D data, which means we can select a time slice and get a 3D render.
 Select "Xarray Examples - ERA-Interim analysis" to experiment with these options on a 3D mesh.